SAP/abap-to-json/docs/advanced.md

 * References to interfaces will be not deserialized

 ## Serializing of protected and private attributes
 If you do the serialization from outside of your class, you can access only the public attributes of that class.
-To serialize all types of attributes (private+protected) you need to allow /ui2/cl_json access to them.
-This can be done by defining /ui2/cl_json as a friend of your class.
-In this way, you do not disrupt your encapsulation for other classes but enable /ui2/cl_json to access all data of your class.
+To serialize all types of attributes (private+protected) you need to allow JSON serializer class access to them.
+This can be done by defining the serializer class as a friend of your class.
+In this way, you do not disrupt your encapsulation for other classes but enable the serializer class to access all data of your class.

 If you do not own a class you want to serialize, you probably can inherit it from your class and add friends there.
 In this case, you can access at least protected attributes.